 Dave teaches online courses in Approaches to Community Development, Community Mobilization, and Community-based Mapping.

 Frank Bergh is a 2011 alumnus of the Certificate of Community-Based Development Program at Colorado State University and has collaborated with Village Earth in training workshops in Community Mobilization for Engineers Without Borders USA (EWB-USA).
+He is the VP of Grid Engineering at Sigora International, designing and implementing community-based renewable energy micro-utilities in frontier markets.

 Mila holds an MBA in Global Social and Sustainable Enterprise from Colorado State University and a B.A. in political science from Reed College with a specialty in repressive governments’ relation to civil society.
 She has over 17 years’ experience as a senior corporate paralegal, specializing in corporate and securities law, mergers and acquisitions, IPO’s, financings, corporate governance, and investor relations for public and private companies in both the profit and non-profit sectors.
 Her extensive business background includes serving clients in a wide variety of industries including biotech, alternative energy, manufacturing, venture capital, software and education.
 Mila is fluent in Spanish, has been an educator and trainer for 20 years, customizing participatory trainings for non-profit organizations, and is a certified ESL teacher.
 She is also the co-founder, community development and legal director for Living Roots (a Village Earth affiliate).